zoxjs/website/pages/root/docs/Static Sites/Static Page Data.md

 Here are the rules for the built-in fields:

-- The only required field is the `title`
+- If `title` is not specified then the file name is used
 - If `url` is not specified then it is generated from the `title` field and the file path relative to the root pages directory without the base file name